iljateerikorpi/Spotify-Public/docs/index.md

 - **Excel:** Employed for comprehensive data analysis and reporting.
 - **Power BI:** Used for creating dynamic and interactive visualizations.

-The application code is available on GitHub: [iljateerikorpi](https://github.com/iljateerikorpi)
+The application code is available on [GitHub](https://github.com/iljateerikorpi/Spotify-Public).

 ---

 ## Results

-For privacy reasons, the entire dataset will not be displayed.
-However, select insights and analyses from November 2024 will be showcased with select artists to demonstrate the project's capabilities.
+To maintain privacy, the complete dataset will not be shared.
+Instead, curated insights and analyses from November 2024 will be presented, highlighting select artists to showcase the project's capabilities and potential.

-### Excel
+### Excel Analysis: Quick Insights

-Excel was primarily used as a source for Power BI, Excel is useful for quick insights.
+While Excel primarily served as a source for Power BI, it also proved invaluable for quick insights into my listening data.

-A pivot table is a quick and dynamic way to get insights from data.
-In this pivot table, using slicers, I take a look at how many minutes I listened to Drake in November and from what songs the number consists of.
+A pivot table is a dynamic tool for extracting insights efficiently.
+In this example, using slicers, I analyzed how many minutes I listened to Drake in November and identified the specific songs that contributed to this total.

 ![Excel pivot table](assets/Excel_pivot_table.png)

-Now using some Excel functions I can gather information about which Drake albums I listened to the most.
+By leveraging Excel functions, I further explored which Drake albums I listened to the most during this period.

 ![Albums](assets/Excel_albums.png)

-Finally I can create a quick table and chart from the gathered information and gain a good visual on when the bulk of my most listened to Drake songs were released.
+Finally, I created a simple table and chart from the collected data to visualize when the majority of my most-played Drake songs were released.

 ![Table and chart](assets/Excel_table_and_chart.png)

-### Power BI dashboard
+### Power BI Dashboard

-With Power BI, I can have a deeper insight into my listening habits.
-These screenshots show how the interactive dashboard works.
+Power BI provides deeper insights into my listening habits through an interactive and dynamic dashboard.
+These screenshots demonstrate its functionality:

 ![Power BI dashboard](assets/Power_BI_1.png)

-When you select artists, their corresponding data will be displayed.
+When specific artists are selected, their corresponding data is displayed, offering a focused view of listening trends.

 ![Dashboard with selections](assets/Power_BI_2.png)

-*For licensing reasons, I decided to not embed the dashboard, and just include screenshots.*
+*For licensing reasons, the dashboard is not embedded directly on this site.
+Instead, screenshots are provided for demonstration purposes.*

 ---